frankV/dotfiles/README.md

 Colorscheme is based around [solarized](http://ethanschoonover.com/solarized/ "solarized") with modifications as in [this example](http://archlinux.me/w0ng/2012/04/21/better-dircolors-with-solarized/ "dircolors")
 For machines running Mac OS X, MacPorts is required for installing core utils.
 Without core utils 'dircolors' does not work on OS X.

+Issues have arisen with colorscheme support across platforms.
+This may be a [solution](http://stackoverflow.com/questions/7780030/how-to-fix-terminal-not-loading-bashrc-on-os-x-lion)

 shell setup
 ---------